Agnostic Product Mixed State Tomography via Robust Statistics: Introduction

-\paragraph{Step 1: From Agnostic Tomography to Robust Statistics} Our first step is to formally reduce the problem of agnostic tomography of product mixed states to that of robustly learning a binary product distribution.
-In fact, we give a \emph{black-box} reduction: we show how to take \emph{any} algorithm that achieves non-trivial statistical rates for robust statistics, and use that as a black-box subroutine to obtain an algorithm for agnostic tomography.
-We do this in two phases.
-Our first observation is that if we measure a product state $\pi = \pi_1 \otimes \ldots \otimes \pi_n$ in any Pauli basis, i.e. we measure each qubit in with the POVM $\{\tfrac{I + P}{2}, \tfrac{I - P}{2}\}^{\otimes n}$, for $P \in \{X, Y, Z\}$, then the resulting distribution is a binary product distribution whose mean allows us to recover the Bloch coefficients of $\pi_1, \ldots, \pi_n$.
-For instance, if the state $\pi$ was diagonal, and we measured in the computational basis, then the result would be a draw from a product distribution, whose mean exactly tells us all of the entries of $\pi$.
-But since we are measuring a state $\rho$ that has trace distance at most $\eps$ from some product distribution, when we measure in this Pauli basis, we obtain samples from a classical distribution that has total variation distance at most $\eps$ from this binary product distribution.
+We first describe a formal reduction from the problem of agnostic tomography of product mixed states to that of robustly learning a binary product distribution.
+In fact, we give a \emph{black-box} reduction, i.e., we show how to take \emph{any} classical efficient algorithm that achieves non-trivial statistical rates for robust density estimation of a binary product distribution and use it as a subroutine to obtain an efficient algorithm for agnostic tomography {\em with the same error guarantees}, within a constant factor.
+We do this in two steps.

+Our first step is motivated by the following observation: if we measure a product state $\pi = \pi_1 \otimes \ldots \otimes \pi_n$ in any Pauli basis---i.e., we measure each qubit using the POVM $\{\tfrac{I + P}{2}, \tfrac{I - P}{2}\}^{\otimes n}$ for $P \in \{X, Y, Z\}$---then the resulting distribution is a binary product distribution whose mean allows us to recover the Bloch coefficients of $\pi_1, \ldots, \pi_n$.
+For instance, if the state $\pi$ was diagonal and we measured in the computational basis, the resulting outcome would be a sample from a binary product distribution whose mean exactly specifies the diagonal entries of $\pi$.
+But since we are measuring a state $\rho$ that has trace distance at most $\opt$ from some product mixed state, when we measure in this Pauli basis, we obtain samples from a classical distribution that has total variation distance at most $\eps$ from this binary product distribution (Lemma~\ref{lemma:tvd-leq-trd}).
 Therefore, running a classical robust mean estimation algorithm allows us to achieve a fairly high quality approximation of the Bloch coefficients of the best product mixed state approximation!